-Nicole Spiridakis had a similar experience which led her to write flourless. – a cookbook for naturally gluten-free desserts.
+Nicole Spiridakis had a similar experience which led her to write flourless. - a cookbook for naturally gluten-free desserts.
 Her cookbook focuses on fantastic desserts that just happen to be gluten-free.
-Rather than taking all the regular desserts we know, that are made from wheat flour, and trying to make them gluten-free with a bunch of (sometimes obscure) flour mixes.
+Rather than taking all the regular desserts we know, that are made from wheat flour, and she also attempts to make them gluten-free with a bunch of (sometimes obscure) flour mixes.

-Both Konrad and I LOVED them!
-I am always big on texture and the crisp, snappy edges of these cookies with soft, chewy centers were perfection.
-Their spiced flavor of cinnamon, cloves and ginger together with the rich molasses reminded faintly of gingerbread and made them a very fitting treat for the season.
+Both Konrad and I LOVED the cookies!
+I am always big on texture, and I must say, the crisp, snappy edges of these cookies with soft, chewy centers were perfection.
+Their spiced flavors of cinnamon, cloves and ginger together with the rich molasses reminded me faintly of gingerbread and made them a very fitting treat for the season.

-I have a lot more recipes bookmarked, that I can’t wait to try.
-Ginger-Chocolate Snaps, the Opera Cake from the cover, Pistachio-Coffee Toffee, Flourless Chocolate Cake with Salted Caramel Sauce, and the Double Chocolate Brownies look and sound absolutely decadent!
+I have a lot more recipes bookmarked that I can't wait to try.
+Ginger-Chocolate Snaps, the Opera Cake from the cover, Pistachio-Coffee Toffee, Flourless Chocolate Cake with Salted Caramel Sauce, and the Double Chocolate Brownies all look and sound absolutely decadent!

 Which brings me to the amazing photography in flourless.
-Unfortunately, not every recipe comes with a picture, but the ones that are there are absolute food porn.
-The talent behind those swoon and drool worthy images is John Lee.
+Unfortunately, not every recipe comes with a picture, but the ones that do are absolute food porn.
+The talent behind those swoon-and-drool-worthy images is John Lee.
 I am in love with that dark & moody style.

 Now, it is worth to note that this is a true dessert book.
 If you are looking for healthy treats, there are other options out there for you.
-If on the other hand, you are looking for gluten-free desserts that don’t taste like cardboard, are made from natural + regular ingredients, and taste absolutely heavenly flourless. is for you!
+If on the other hand, you are looking for gluten-free desserts that don't taste like cardboard, are made from natural & regular ingredients, and taste absolutely heavenly, then flourless. is for you!